zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/create-project/create-project.md

 This lab walks you through the steps to create a project for a new visual application, which serves as the foundation to build a web application in Oracle Visual Builder Studio.

-Estimated Lab Time: -- minutes
+Estimated Lab Time: 15 minutes

 ### Background

+Visual Builder Studio (VB Studio) is a development platform that helps you plan and manage your application's lifecycle, from design and build right through test and deploy.
+It lets you create engaging web and mobile applications using a _visual application_ template, which provides everything you need to develop a visual web or mobile application.

-In this workshop, we'll build a very simple Human Resources visual application, using a _project_ with a _visual application template_ as the starting point.
-Every project in Visual Builder Studio is devoted to a discrete software effort, and the project we create in this lab is exclusive to the Human Resources visual application.
-A project brings together all the tools you need to create your application, such as a Git repository to store your source code, a pipeline to provide continuous integration and delivery, an issue tracking system, wikis, and more.
+In this workshop, you'll build a simple Human Resources visual application, using a _project_ as a starting point.
+Every project in VB Studio is devoted to a discrete software effort, and the project you create in this lab is exclusive to the HR visual application.
+The project brings together all the tools you need to create your application, such as a Git repository to store your source code, a pipeline to provide continuous integration and delivery, an issue tracking system, and more.

-Once we have our project, we'll create a _workspace_, a completely private area for you to work on your visual application.
+As part of your project, you'll also create a _workspace_, a completely private area for you to work on your visual application.
 All your work within this space is stored in a clone of the project's Git repository, and is not visible to others until you share or publish your changes.
-A workspace also connects you to the development environment where you plan to deploy your application, which must be a separate Visual Builder instance.
+A workspace also connects you to the development environment where you plan to host your application, which must be a separate Visual Builder instance.

 ### Prerequisites